Ray Weishaar: Career

 Weishaar was made a part of the Harley-Davidson factory team in 1916.
 That year he came in third place at Dodge City, and he won the FAM 100-Mile Championship in Detroit.
 He became a dealer of Harley-Davidson motorcycles for three years after being given a dealership, but he returned to racing in 1919.

-His greatest victory was in Indiana, in the Marion Cornfield Classic Road Race, which took place in 1920.
+Weishaar's greatest victory was in Indiana, in the Marion Cornfield Classic Road Race, which took place in 1920.
 He won the race, as well as beating the standing race record by 18 minutes.

 The Harley-Davidson team's mascot was a small pig, which they would take around the track with them on victory laps.
 Weishaar was particularly fond of it, and many photographs exist of him and the pig.
 It is because of this mascot that Harley-Davidson motorcycles are called "hogs."

 Weishaar had a reputation as a cautious rider who often succumbed to the forces of bad luck.
 Many times he would be leading national events only to be forced to drop out to equipment malfunction.
 In 1923 he moved to Los Angeles after signing a contract to race at the newly built Legion Ascot Speedway Speedway.